jordyvandomselaar/jordy.app/content/posts/2021-03-28-getting-started-with-code-splitting-in-a-create-react-app/index.md

 The solution to this problem is code splitting.
 Tools like Next.JS implement route-based code splitting out of the box but in this blog post, I'll guide you on your way to splitting your code when you use create-react-app.

-Throughout this blog post, I've added CodeSandbox examples so you tinker with the code yourself!
+Throughout this blog post, I've added CodeSandbox examples so you can tinker with the code yourself!